Alejogb1/job-board/blog-data/how-can-i-obtain-the-effective-learning-rate-in-pytorch.md

 id: "how-can-i-obtain-the-effective-learning-rate-in-pytorch"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 I've spent a fair amount of time wrestling with optimization in various deep learning projects over the years, and extracting the effective learning rate is a crucial step for debugging and fine-tuning models.
 It's not always as straightforward as accessing a single variable.
 You might be surprised how often this surfaces as an issue.
 In my experience, I've noticed a pattern: people often assume the learning rate is static, set once at the beginning, but with adaptive optimizers like Adam or those using schedulers, the actual rate applied to the weights changes dynamically.

 So, what does 'effective' learning rate actually mean here?
-It's the actual value being used to update the weights *at a particular iteration*.
+It's the actual value being used to update the weights _at a particular iteration_.
 This distinction is key, especially when using advanced optimization techniques.
 It's not just what you initialized the optimizer with; it's the value after any modifications by schedulers.
 Let's unpack how to obtain this in pytorch, considering both scenarios—optimizers with and without schedulers.

-First, the straightforward case: if you're *not* using a learning rate scheduler, the effective learning rate is simply the base learning rate assigned to the optimizer during its instantiation.
+First, the straightforward case: if you're _not_ using a learning rate scheduler, the effective learning rate is simply the base learning rate assigned to the optimizer during its instantiation.
 You can access this through the optimizer's `param_groups`.
 Let me show you some quick code:

 ```python
 import torch